brayanesteves/challenges-reactjs-javascript/src/pages/MinuDev/Test/JuniorsAndTrainees/Cats/README.md

 [x] 1) Retrieves a random cat fact from the first API.
 [x] 2) Recover the first of the fact.
-[] 3) Show a picture of a cat with the first word.
+[x] 3) Show a picture of a cat with the first word.